Define some variables here

 }

-Remember, it’s important to ensure that you have the necessary permissions to access the network share and that you handle credentials securely when mapping drives in a professional environment.
+Additionally, always ensure you have the proper permissions to access the network share.
+And most importantly, handle credentials securely — especially in professional or multi-user environments.